akshettrj/watgbridge/README.md

 ## Bugs and TODO

 - Cannot reply to statuses (Causes some serious errors in WhatsApp application), so don't try
-- May throw error in chats which auto-delete timer
+- May throw error in chats with auto-delete timer
+- Stickers are not supported both to and from WhatsApp

 PRs are welcome :)